Gloucester Rugby Gloucestershire Latest Sports News RUGBY

 Gloucester Rugby beat Sale Sharks 29-28 at the CorpAcq stadium in Round Three of the PREM Rugby Cup last night.

-The win was the Cherry and Whites’ first since their Round One win against Exeter Chiefs back in September and broke the Sharks’ unbeaten home run in the process which stretched back to February.
+The win marks the Cherry and Whites’ first since September and broke the Sharks’ unbeaten home run which stretched back to February.

-After the game, Gloucester Rugby’s defence coach Dominic Waldouck was enthused by the performance and was particularly impressed by the younger members of the squad.
+After the game, Gloucester’s defence coach Dominic Waldouck was enthused by the performance.

 “That 23 showed what is to be a Gloucester Rugby player,” he said.